SCAR

 Contact Us

-This "superhighway" will damage up to 20 Sites of Special Scientific Interest including Pevensey Levels in East Sussex and Walland Marsh in Kent.
-Six Areas of Outstanding Natural Beauty and parts of the New Forest will be scarred.
+That "Superhighway" would have damaged up to 20 Sites of Special Scientific Interest including Combe Haven and Pevensey Levels in East Sussex and Walland Marsh in Kent.
+Six Areas of Outstanding Natural Beauty and parts of the New Forest (Now a National Park) would have been scarred.

-The superhighway will also lead to traffic generation and an increase in pollution in areas where key pollutants such as low-level ozone already exceed recommended levels on many occasions each year.
-It will also massively increase the south's already outrageous carbon footprint.
+The Superhighway would also have lead to traffic generation and an increase in pollution in areas where key pollutants such as Nitrogen Dioxide, Fine Particles and low-level ozone already exceeds recommended levels on many occasions each year.
+It would also have massively increased the south's already outrageous carbon footprint.

-But there is an alternative.
-Imaginative investment in public transport - particularly in the existing rail lines - along with traffic calming and upgraded walking and cycling facilities is the way forward.
+But had the decision makers opened their minds there is an alternative.
+Imaginative investment in public transport - particularly in the existing rail lines - along with traffic calming and upgraded walking and cycling facilities that many consider the common sense way forward.

-The national context for transport is already changing.
-The Roads Programme has been slashed from £23 billion to £8 billion in a matter of a few years.
-This national change has been influenced by grassroots protest against roadbuilding, the Treasury's concern about the spiraling cost of road construction, and reports by the Royal Commission on Environmental Pollution and the Government-appointed Standing Advisory Committee on Trunk Road Assessment (SACTRA).
-Recent research has also cast considerable doubt on the belief that new roads bring economic development and jobs.
+Then an amazing thing happened.
+Quite out of the blue the roads programme was slashed from £23 billion to £8 billion in a matter of a few years towards the end of the 1990's.
+Could this about turn have been influenced by grassroots protest against road building? or the Treasury's concern about the spiralling cost of road construction?
+There was of course reports by the Royal Commission on Environmental Pollution and the Conservative government-appointed Standing Advisory Committee on Trunk Road Assessment (SACTRA).
+Research at the time had also cast considerable doubt on the belief that new roads bring economic development and jobs.

 Bye pass or wot?